UltraMessaging/um_tgen/README.md

 It's hard to justify putting too much effort into making a "little language" rich.
-Olin Shivers makes a good case against in the introductory sections of https://3e8.org/pub/scheme/doc/Universal%20Scripting%20Framework%20(Lambda%20as%20little%20language).pdf
+Olin Shivers makes a good case against it in the introductory sections of https://3e8.org/pub/scheme/doc/Universal%20Scripting%20Framework%20(Lambda%20as%20little%20language).pdf

 # COPYRIGHT AND LICENSE